Targeting Completeness: Automated Complexity Analysis of Integer Programs: Evaluation, Implementation, Related Work, and Conclusion

-To infer local runtime bounds, \KoAT{} first applies multiphase linear ranking functions (see \cite{giesl2022ImprovingAutomaticComplexity,ben-amram2017MultiphaseLinearRankingFunctions,ben-amram2019MultiphaseLinearRankingFunctions,heizmann2015RankingTemplatesLinear}), which can be done very efficiently.
-For terminating twn-loops where no finite bound was found, it then uses the complete technique from \Cref{sect:Runtime Bounds for PRS-Loops} for the inference of runtime bounds.
-In the future, we plan to extend our implementation of the complete technique for runtime bound computations to all terminating prs-loops.
-When computing size bounds, \KoAT{} first applies the technique of \cite{brockschmidt2016AnalyzingRuntimeSize} for reasons of efficiency and in case of exponential or infinite size bounds, it tries to compute size bounds via closed forms for solvable loops as in \Cref{sect:loops_size_bounds}.
+To infer local runtime bounds, \KoAT{} first applies multiphase linear ranking functions \cite{giesl2022ImprovingAutomaticComplexity,ben-amram2017MultiphaseLinearRankingFunctions,ben-amram2019MultiphaseLinearRankingFunctions,heizmann2015RankingTemplatesLinear}, which can be done very efficiently.
+For terminating \emph{twn}-loops where no finite bound was found, it then uses the complete technique from \Cref{sect:Runtime Bounds for PRS-Loops} for the inference of runtime bounds.
+In the future, we plan to extend the implementation of the complete technique for runtime bound computations to all terminating \emph{prs}-loops.
+When computing size bounds, \KoAT{} first applies the technique of \cite{brockschmidt2016AnalyzingRuntimeSize} for reasons of efficiency and in case of exponential or infinite size bounds, it tries to compute size bounds via closed forms for solvable loops as in \Cref{sect:loops_size_bounds}.\footnote{So most of the techniques described in the paper (including the complete techniques for subclasses of loops) are implemented in \textsf{KoAT}.
+In particular, the complete technique for size bounds is implemented not only for all \emph{prs}-loops, but even for all solvable loops.
+The only part which is not yet implemented is the transformation from \emph{prs}-loops to \emph{twn}-loops for runtime bounds via rational automorphisms as in \Cref{lem:correctness_chaining}.
+For that reason, the complete techniques for termination and runtime bounds can only be used for \emph{twn}-loops by \textsf{KoAT}, but not for \emph{prs}-loops that are not yet in \emph{twn}-form.
+However, even without the transformation of \Cref{sect:Reducing Runtime Bounds of PRS-Loops to TNN-Loops}, sometimes the removal of variables from a transition as in \Cref{def:correspondence_loops_transitions} and \Cref{loopAsTransition} already suffices to transform a \emph{prs}- into a \emph{twn}-loop.}